tbrowder/CSV-Table/README.md

   * Comment lines are allowed

     This feature, which is not usual in CSV parsers, is to ignore comment lines interspersed between data lines (such lines may have leading whitespace).
-Data lines may have inline comments following a comment character.
+Data lines may also have inline comments following a comment character.
 The comment character is user-definable and its presence invalidates its use as a field separator.
 The default comment character is '#'.
 Its use demonstrated:

           # a comment preceding a data line
         1, 2, 3 # an inline comment following the data